How to Choose the Right Dual Sport Motorcycle Tires?

 HEIDENAU K60

-Let me introduce you the famous “Heidenau K60” tire.
-The biker community is highly recommending the use of the K60 which has a 50 % on-road / 50 % off-road profile.
-After changing the tires I could immediately feel the difference on the road – not as smooth as the Michelin Anakee III and I needed to get used to the new type of tire.
-Especially in curves I felt the difference the most (not nearly as smooth as the Anakee III) and was initially a bit skeptical if I indeed made the right choice.
+Allow me to introduce you to the renowned “Heidenau K60” tire.
+Widely endorsed by the biking community, the K60 boasts a 50% on-road / 50% off-road profile.
+After switching to these tires, I immediately noticed a difference on the pavement—it wasn’t as smooth as the Michelin Anakee III, and it took some time to adapt to the new feel, especially in corners where I felt the most difference compared to the Anakee III.
+Initially, I was skeptical if I had made the right choice.

 Durability

-Starting to ride the Heidenau K60 tires in Lima (Peru) I had to change them again in Punta Arenas after approx. 10’000 km.
-The rear tire was absolutely worn out but the front tire was still very well maintained.
-The route had a lot of off-road gravel sections like Carretera Austral or Ruta 40.
-I found a great mechanic who was selling used Heidenau K60 tires which were still good to bring me back to Brazil.
+Starting my journey with Heidenau K60 tires in Lima (Peru), I had to replace them again in Punta Arenas after approximately 10,000 km.
+The rear tire was completely worn out due to the extensive off-road gravel sections like those on the Carretera Austral or Ruta 40.
+Surprisingly, the front tire remained in excellent condition.
+Fortunately, I found a skilled mechanic selling used but still serviceable Heidenau K60 tires, which allowed me to continue my journey back to Brazil without issues.

-Later on in Campinas, I bought another set of Heidenau K60 tires with a similar performance – 20’000 km for the front tire and 10’000 km for the rear tire.
+In Campinas, I purchased another set of Heidenau K60 tires, which performed similarly well—lasting 20,000 km for the front tire and 10,000 km for the rear tire.

 Metzeler Karoo 3